 Treasurer (Interim): Shaianne Osterreich, Ithaca College

 Shaianne Osterreich joined the board in 2016.
 Both in her professional life and volunteer life she is deeply passionate about social justice with an emphasis on women’s empowerment.
 She holds a PhD in Economics with research focus on globalization, gender and race, and poverty alleviation.
 She has been teaching at Ithaca College since 2000 and has volunteered with the Alternatives Federal Credit Union as well as the Advocacy Center.
 She sat on the board for the Buffalo Street Bookstore in its first years as a co-operative.
-Shaianne’s son Reuben is in the Firefly Room and we are all very grateful to be part of the DICC family.
+Shaianne’s son Reuben is recent graduate of DICC and we are all very grateful to be part of the DICC family.

 Secretary: Courtney E. Gray, Ithaca College

 Courtney Gray joined the DICC Board in 2010 and currently serves as the secretary.
 Both of her children were attending the center for childcare and she was looking for a way to give back and get involved.
 She has found her experience as a member of the DICC board to be rewarding.
-Courtney is a clinical assistant professor/athletic trainer in the Department of Exercise and Sport Sciences at Ithaca College and has been a parent with children at the DICC for the past 5 ½ years.
-She feels extremely fortunate to have such a wonderful place to care for her children and is proud of the skilled and loving staff at the Center.
+Courtney is a clinical assistant professor/athletic trainer in the Department of Exercise and Sport Sciences at Ithaca College and has been a parent with children at the DICC .
+She feels extremely fortunate to have had such a wonderful place to care for her children when they were younger and is proud of the skilled and loving staff at the Center.

 Member: Lisa Bontempi, Ithaca City School District